 *The term Diet here is used to mean changing Bridge Street in the vicinity of the interchange by narrowing the curb-to-curb width of the road, including possibly reducing the number of lanes and possibly improving/adding pedestrian and bicycle facilities.

 The reconstruction of I-95 and the removal of the I-95 NB on-ramp on Bridge Street will create new areas of open space, presenting opportunities for potential recreational features or other community facilities.

 The proposed new I-95 interchange along Tacony Street with the relocated I-95 SB off-ramp and the new I-95 NB on-ramp will present an opportunity for upgrades to the K&T Trail Spur from Tacony Street to the K&T Trail along the waterfront.

-A potential sidepath along Tacony Street is being examined and could consist of a separated, paved path for bicycles and pedestrians from Aramingo Avenue to Van Kirk Street.
-This path would expand the local bicycle and pedestrian network, connecting existing and potential facilities along Aramingo Avenue with Bridge Street, the K&T Trail Spur, and the Wissinoming Neighborhood.
+A sidepath along Tacony Street is being constructed and will consist of a separated, paved path for bicycles and pedestrians from Aramingo Avenue to Van Kirk Street.
+This path will expand the local bicycle and pedestrian network, connecting existing and potential facilities along Aramingo Avenue with Bridge Street, the K&T Trail Spur, and the Wissinoming Neighborhood.

 Retaining walls along Aramingo Avenue will be designed during BR3 and BR4 to be more aesthetically pleasing.
 They may include simple decorative textures to soften the visual impact or landscaping of embankments.
 Unobtrusive fencing may be added for safety.
 Coordination with the community will take place in the design of the walls.